danmia/pcapdaemon/README.md

  * Given the time sensitive nature of capture messages, I recommend setting Default visibility timeout to 10 seconds and setting the message retention period to no more than 1 minute (these are in queue configuration in AWS SQS gui)
  * defaulttimeout is the default timeout to wait for packets during a capture.
 IE.  If this amount of time passes between receiving packets, the capture will exit and upload unless number of packets is zero.
  * maxtimeout is the upper bound of the timeout explained above.
 Since this can be overridden per message, an upper allowable bound seemed like a reasonable control to put in place.
+ * maxduration is the maximum allowable duration you can have in a capture message.
+This is to prevent someone doing somethhing awful.
+ * maxbytes is the maximum bytes that can bet set in the capture message.
+Again, an attempt to let the sysadmin protect the system from "bad" messages.
 ```
 ## Config file
 [general]